Hawkling/Flaklypa_Grand_Prix_2000-2002_Preservation_Project/README.md

 ### Availability of the Game

-The original games are no longer commercially available.
-Community-preserved archival copies are available on Archive.org for preservation purposes.
+The original games have never been released digitally and are no longer commercially available.
+For preservation purposes, community-archived copies are available through Archive.org.

 * [Gold edition (2002)](https://archive.org/details/flaklypagullutgave)
 * [Other versions and new uploads](https://archive.org/search?query=Fl%C3%A5klypa+Grand+Prix)